Being Prepared and Professional

-So, why do you need a public liability insurance certificate?
+When may you need to show your public liability insurance certificate?

-A public liability insurance certificate is a convenient way to demonstrate to these different entities that you have a valid insurance policy in force.
+Some professional bodies and trade associations will also request evidence of your public liability insurance policy in the terms of your membership.
+A public liability insurance certificate is a convenient way to show you have a valid insurance policy in place.

 What information does a public liability insurance certificate contain?

-One of the most important details they list is the indemnity limit in the policy.
-The indemnity limit is the most that the insurer will pay in the event of a claim.
-This is important because if a contract stipulates that you are required to have public liability insurance it will also usually stipulate a minimum acceptable indemnity limit.
+One of the most important things listed is the indemnity limit—the most an insurer will pay in the event of a claim.
+This information is critical as contracts requiring valid public liability insurance will usually specify a minimum indemnity limit.